Skip to content

 A toolkit has been developed by Health Improvement Scotland (HIS).
 It offers multi-agency guidance to all multi-agency practitioners in respect of a sudden and unexpected death in infancy.

-Guidance has been provided by the Scottish Children's Reporter Adminstration (SCRA) to give practical advice to professionals and any other person who may be considering making a referral to the reporter.
-The document Guidance on Referral to the Reporter - Information for Partners (PDF 960 KB) was issued in February 2015.
-They have issued a new briefing sheet (PDF 310 KB) and a training resource (PDF 578 KB) to help new and recently qualified social workers, help prepare children and young people for Hearings.
+They have issued a briefing sheet (PDF 310 KB) and a training resource (PDF 578 KB) to help new and recently qualified social workers, help prepare children and young people for Hearings.

-Reviewed in September 2015, the Ayrshire multi-agency guidance for people working with children and young people at risk of self-harm or suicide (PDF 3.97 MB) provides useful information to help ensure that all staff working or in contact with children and young people in Ayrshire provide a consistent, caring and appropriate response to children and young people who have been, or are at risk of, self-harm and suicide.
+Reviewed in September 2015, the Ayrshire multi-agency guidance for people working with children and young people at risk of self-harm or suicide (PDF 3.97 MB) provided useful information to help ensure that all staff working or in contact with children and young people in Ayrshire provide a consistent, caring and appropriate response to children and young people who have been, or are at risk of, self-harm and suicide.

 People who work with children and young people throughout East Ayrshire can access a variety of child protection training opportunities.